-Differences between the number of married males and the number of married females occur because: some husbands and wives have their usual residence in different areas; and husbands and wives do not have the same weights.
-By definition, the numbers would be the same.
+Differences between the number of married males and the number of married females occur because some husbands and wives have their usual residence in different areas.
+Furthermore, husbands and wives do not have the same weights.
+Same-sex couples also contribute to the differences in the number of men and women who are married.